SEAPUNK/join-maps/README.md

 `npm install join-maps`

 Concatenates multiple `Map`s into one `Map`.
-Duplicate values are overriden with each map.
+Duplicate values are overriden with each successive map.

 ```js
 import joinMaps from 'join-maps'